- LIVING FOR FREE and GIVING

 Get free movies.
 There are thousands of movies of all types you can legitimately watch for free on or from the internet, including hundreds of documentaries.
 You can choose to either watch a live stream or download.
 The benefit they get is they may have pop-up ads - you can simply delete.
 The best known is crackle.com

 Get a free mobile phone.
 When the new Apple iPhone 6 came out, a friend was given a free iPhone 5.
 Looks new!
-I've been given a Nokia dual sim mobile by a phone repair shop, an iPhone 3 and an iPhone 4.
+I've been given a Nokia dual sim mobile by a phone repair shop.
+Of course, you need credit to use it.
 There are tens of thousands of unused phones to recycle, most in EC.
 You don't need to buy one.
 Either ask people you know, put signs up or ask a phone shop to keep one for you.
-I once doorknocked local shops and asked staff if they had a free mobile.
-I got two offered.

-There are many cheap monthly phone plans, some under $10.
+There are many cheap monthly phone plans, some about $10.
 One cheap way is to prepay a $20 plan for 365 days.
 Perfect for receiving calls and you have $20 for important calls.
-To speak with friends for free, I call and ask them to phone back, or call and immediately hang up.
-My name and number shows on their phone and they call me.
-The best paid monthly plan I know is ALDI XL (via Telstra) for $35.
+Your name and number shows on their phone and they call you back.
+The best paid monthly plan I've seen is ALDI XL (via Telstra) for $35.
 It gives 6GB data (unused carried to following month) unlimited calls and texts and 200 minutes to 50 countries.

 NB.
 Even if you are out of credit or your normal carrier doesn't have coverage, but another carrier does, you can always make free emergency 000 calls.